moroshko/react-autosuggest/README.md

 <a name="onSuggestionUnfocusedOption"></a>
 ##### onSuggestionUnfocused (optional)

-This function will be called when suggestion is unfocused via mouse hover, Up/Down keys, ESC key, when clicking outside `<Autosuggest />` input, or when a suggestion is selected.
+This function will be called when suggestion is unfocused.

 ```js
 function(suggestion) {